 Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

-Headphones are a music lover's best friend.
-A decent pair can revitalise the music you listen to, whether it's stored on your smartphone or played through your traditional hi-fi system.
+Headphones are a superb way to boost your listening pleasure for comparatively little outlay.
+The very best headphones can revitalise the music you listen to, whether it's stored on your smartphone or played through your traditional hi-fi system.

-For more portable use – to use with your smartphone, on the go – you'll have to decide whether you want the uber-portability of in-ears or the less intrusive fit of on-ears - and both styles vary in budgets, from under £30 to well over £300.
+To use with your smartphone, on the go, you'll have to decide whether you want the uber-portability of in-ears or the less intrusive fit of on-ears - and both styles vary in budgets, from under £30 to well over £300.

-Your next decision is between wired and wireless, with the latter appealing for its cable-free convenience but generally attracting higher price tags compared to wired counterparts of similar quality.
+Your next decision is between wired and wireless.
+Wireless is great for its cable-free convenience and exercise appeal but it's a technology which generally attracts higher price tags compared to wired counterparts of similar quality.

-And is noise-cancelling functionality high on your hit list too if you're looking for a pair to accompany you in the daily grind?
-Available on wired and wireless headphones, the functionality helps isolate you from the outside world by blocking ambient sound.
+And then there's noise-cancelling which may well be high on your hit list too if you're looking for a pair to accompany you in the daily grind or silence the sound on aeroplanes.
+Available on wired and wireless headphones, this functionality helps isolate you from the outside world by blocking ambient sound.

-Below, we've covered all bases and price points when rounding up the best headphones on the market right now, so you've got the best chance of finding the right pair for you.
+If you're still not sure which way to go, then take a look at our guide on how to choose the right pair of headphones.
+Then, below, take a glance at our very favourite pairs.
+We've covered all bases and price points when rounding up the best quality headphones on the market right now, so you've got the best chance of finding the right pair for you.

 Best in-ear headphones